Aanok/jftui/README.md

 jftui is a minimalistic, lightweight command line client for the open source [Jellyfin](http://jellyfin.org/) media server.
 It is developed for the GNU/Linux OS only, although it may be possible to make it run on BSD's.

-***DISCLAIMER***: I work on this program in my spare time and to my own personal preference.
-Absolutely no guarantees are provided on its safety or behavior.

 # Installation
 ## Dependencies
 - [libcurl](https://curl.haxx.se/libcurl/) (runtime)